2.3.H. Criteria

 1. Proportionality of Contributions

 The allocation of an UML faculty member’s time is determined by the department chair in light of the strategic and programmatic needs of the department and School.
-While each faculty member will be expected to make contributions in clinical care, teaching, and scholarship, he or she will normally have a primary focus in one of these areas (that is, the area in which the highest proportion of his or her time and effort is dedicated) and will be evaluated for appointment, reappointment or promotion accordingly.
+While each faculty member will be expected to make contributions in clinical care, teaching, and scholarship, they will normally have a primary focus in one of these areas (that is, the area in which the highest proportion of their time and effort is dedicated) and will be evaluated for appointment, reappointment or promotion accordingly.
 For example, a faculty member with a primary clinical commitment will be evaluated mainly on that basis, with proportionate consideration given to contributions in teaching, scholarship, and, where applicable, institutional service.

 Typically, UML faculty members will spend the majority of their time on clinical care and teaching.
 In such instances, a minimum of approximately 20% FTE should be protected for scholarly research from required clinical care, teaching and, if relevant, administrative duties.